viennewan/TestFlight/README.md

    e.
 Click Signing & Capabilities, choose Team with correct Apple Developer Account> Bundle Identifier should be already same as what you have filled > show no error

+   For app name, click "Info" tab and edit value of "Bundle name" then hit enter.

    ![image](images/Screenshot17.png)

    f.
 Check Xcode Run